-Based on provincial guidelines, local watersheds have entered into a level 1 low water condition because of below normal precipitation levels.
+Based on provincial guidelines, local watersheds have entered into a level 1 low water condition because precipitation has fallen below 80% of normal levels.
 The affected major watersheds are Cobourg Creek, Gages Creek, Ganaraska River, Port Britain Creek, Graham Creek, Wilmot Creek, and other numerous smaller tributaries of Rice Lake and Lake Ontario.
 More consistent rainfall is needed at this point to prevent longer term water supply shortages in streams and groundwater resources.

 The GRCA encourages water users to be aware of water consumption rates in an effort to reduce water use by 10%.
 These measures will help to avoid further water shortages in the coming months and prevent negative impacts on aquatic life should below normal rainfall amounts continue.